 1: Screen Size

 Doing a quick product search, you will find that 4k and even 8k projectors exist in the market.
-So even at the resolution side projectors are giving a tough competition to Plasma screens.
+So even on the resolution side projectors are giving a tough competition to Plasma screens.

-Now, you can enjoy your favorite game or show in an HD image without getting into the trouble of moving those huge sized Plasma screens.
+Now, you can enjoy your favorite game or show in an HD image without getting into the trouble of moving those huge-sized Plasma screens.
 Projectors are lightweight and easy to carry.
 This gives them an edge over fragile yet bulky flat screens.
-If you’re inviting friends over to watch a movie, a projector ensures that everyone enjoys the action as clearly as those sat front and center.
+If you’re inviting friends over to watch a movie, a projector ensures that everyone enjoys the action as clearly as those sitting front and center.

 4: Shipping & Transportation

 Due to their compact size and less weight, projectors are cheaper to transport.
 Surprisingly, some even come with the choice of a free home delivery service.
 Whereas, the delicate nature and bulkiness of TVs make them an expensive option for shipping to the desired destination.

 Setting up a projector does not require professional skills.
 This user-friendly feature will enable you to even re-locate it without any nuisance.
 Moreover, the startup cost is a small amount of some other huge screen 3D Vision arrangement.
 Flat screens on the other hand require professionals for their installation and moving them from one place to another seems a cumbersome task.

 Something that is worthy enough to take into consideration is that projectors often use a bulb as the light source.
 They can burn out over time.
 The downside is these bulbs often cover more than half the costs of the projector.
 Whereas, a TV will seldom “go out” unless there is some unexpected hardware failure.
 These LED projectors claim to have tons of hour life spans, respectively.
 In contrast, the half-life of TVs is about 100,000 hours.

 Point to ponder: This bulb-life reality may push you away from investing in used projectors.